 One study showed that one-third of children with ARFID have a mood disorder, three-quarters have an anxiety disorder, and nearly 20 percent have an autism spectrum condition.

 I’ve written a few articles about ARFID you might like to read:

 Or, listen to my podcast interview on extreme picky eating with Melanie Potock.
 Or the one about a girl who overcame ARFID.

 In my experience, all eating disorders are complicated and may occur alongside other challenges.

 Eating disorders in children are both a medical and psychological concern.
 Genetic factors play a strong role in the development of an eating, but so does the environment in which a child grows up, some I talk about in Part 3 of this series..

-Meanwhile, there’s more you need to know, like the red flags that warn you of an eating disorder.
+Meanwhile, there’s more you need to know, like the red flags that warn you of an eating disorder in the works.

-Read that next, in Part 2 of this series: Eating Disorders in Children: Warning Signs to Keep an Eye On
+Read about that in Part 2 of this series: Eating Disorders in Children: Warning Signs to Keep an Eye On

 Raise awareness by sharing this post with other parents!

 Need More Help?